ExtremeElectronics/PicoCray/README.md

 The code to run is compiled on all Processors.
 The Controller will find the first free Processor, and send it a "Question" of variables.
 These variables are set in a question union, and sent as the unions  associated array of uint8_t via I2C to the processor.
 The Controller records which questions have been sent to the Processor, so it can put the answers in to order when they are received.
 The Go status flag is set by the Controller on the processor via I2C.
-The Processor runs its code (currently a mandlebot running 10 times for 10 XY "Questions" ).
-The processor stores the 10 answers  (an array unint16_t) as an coexisting array of uint8_t in to the I2C slaves accessable memory, and sets the DONE flag in the Processors Status byte.
+The Processor runs its code (currently a mandlebot running LUMP times for LUMP XY "Questions" ).
+The processor stores the LUMP answers  (an array unint16_t) as an coexisting array of uint8_t in to the I2C slaves accessable memory, and sets the DONE flag in the Processors Status byte.
 The Controller polls the Processors status for Done flags via I2C, and fetches the Answers via I2C as a uint8_t array converted to uint16_t's and stored into results pointed to by the processor it was assigned to.
 The Controller then sets the Prosessors Status flag to READY
 This continues until all of the Questions have been asked, and all of the Processors are showing READY.